roblaing/erlang-webapp-howto/unit5/README.md

 <h1>Unit 5: Web Services</h1>

+This tutorial goes into the common task of getting data from another website &mdash; usually supplied as Json, but sometimes XML &mdash; and then parsing it and rendering it on our site.

+I'm using <a href="https://openweathermap.org">openweathermap.org</a> which offers free accounts, but this step can be skipped by using its test URL as I'll do here.

 For this we need a web client, which the standard OTP application <a href="http://erlang.org/doc/apps/inets/http_client.html">inets</a>
 includes as <a href="http://erlang.org/doc/apps/inets/http_client.html">httpc</a>.
 To access `https://...` sites, httpc needs Erlang's